VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 ### File

-Config for this plugin is stored as a part of the `config/plugins.{js, ts}` or `config/<env>/plugins.{js,ts}` file.
+Config for this plugin is stored as a part of the `config/plugins.{js|ts}` or `config/<env>/plugins.{js|ts}` file.
 You can use the following snippet to make sure that the config structure is correct.
 If you've got already configurations for other plugins stores by this way, you can use the `navigation` along with them.

 ```ts